dannyadkins/anychat/DESIGN.md

 This service takes a user's message, loads some history (e.g. 5 most recent messages), and calls the model inference service (see below; we start with OpenAI ChatGPT but goal is to have a custom model served).

 The core question is how to stream back tokens and save them to the DB in a manner that provides the best UX.
+By "best UX", I mean fastest and also doesn't break the model's response on disconnect (like ChatGPT does).

-I chose `server-sent events` because they are (a tiny bit) faster than WebSockets, easy way to provide realtime data, and the connection is basically unidirectional (chatbot just responding to user).
+I chose `server-sent events` because they are (a tiny bit) faster than WebSockets, easy way to provide realtime updates, and the connection is basically unidirectional (chatbot just responding to user).
+WebSockets would make sense if the user was sending more realtime data and the connection was more bidirectional.

 For the response logic, here are the competing solutions:

 1. Naive approach A: Save every token that is generated to the DB directly, and user keeps reading from DB using polling.

-Critical flaw: way way way too many writes and reads, obviously not smart.
+- Critical flaw: way way way too many writes and reads, obviously not smart.

 2. Naive approach B: Stream every token back to the client, and only save to DB when the stream is done.
 - Critical flaw: if the client disconnects, or the stream is otherwise interrupted, all tokens will be lost.
 This happens on real ChatGPT (try refreshing mid-message), and it is infuriating :)